Watch the webinar now:

 • Importance of budgeting for purchasing

 Budgeting is a key tool for financial management in purchasing.
-It enables expenditure to be planned, resources to be used efficiently and financial risks to be minimized.
-Effective budgeting enables purchasing departments to realize cost savings, increase the company's profitability and support strategic investments.
+It enables expenditure to be planned, resources to be used efficiently and risk management to be minimized.
+Effective budgeting enables purchasing departments to achieve cost control, increase the company's profitability and support strategic investments.

 • Cost control: avoidance of budget overruns and identification of potential savings